-6.50 Personal assistant services
+6.51 Personal assistant services

-This term is considered to be vague and needs to be explained further.
+This term lacks clarity and precision and needs to be explained further.
 Personal assistants offer assistance in managing their employer's personal and/or business life by taking over specific tasks, which, however, are not clearly defined.
 The activities involved could cover services proper to various different classes such as:

-- Appointment scheduling services (Class 35) - Telephone answering (Class 35) - Personal trainer services [fitness training] (Class 41) - Personal reminder services in the area of upcoming important dates and events (Class 45) - Personal fashion consulting services (Class 45) - Dog walking services (Class 45).
+- Appointment scheduling services (Class 35); - Telephone answering (Class 35); - Personal trainer services [fitness training] (Class 41); - Personal reminder services in the area of upcoming important dates and events (Class 45); - Personal fashion consulting services (Class 45); - Dog walking services (Class 45).

-A similar assessment will be applied to the lifestyle management as this is also considered to be too vague for classification purposes.
+A similar assessment will be applied to lifestyle management as this is also considered to lack clarity and precision for classification purposes.

-6.51 Precious metal goods
+6.52 Precious metal goods

-The general indication goods of precious metals or coated therewith, not included in other classes in Class 14 is not sufficiently clear and precise and will not be accepted by the Office (see also paragraph 4.2).
+The general indication goods of precious metals or coated therewith, not included in other classes in Class 14 is not sufficiently clear and precise and will not be accepted by the Office (see also paragraph 4.3.1).
 The applicant needs to make the wording of the term more specific.